 Provide data protection awareness training for all employees.

-- provide induction training on or shortly after appointment;
+- provide induction training on or shortly after the appointment;

 - update all staff at regular intervals or when required (for example, intranet articles, circulars, team briefings and posters); and